shushukurov/FaceMaskDetector/README.md

-## Motivation
+## Purpose

-During these tough	times, we are still in search of efficient tools and solutions agains spread of COVID-19.
+In the ongoing global challenge of mitigating COVID-19, efficient tools and strategies for minimizing the spread of the virus remain crucial.

-According to WHO 'Masks are a key measure to suppress transmission and save lives'
+The World Health Organization identifies masks as a significant preventive measure to reduce transmission and save lives.

-As a machine learning engineer and the member of society I feel that I have a responsibility to make things better in society
+As a machine learning engineer, I believe in the capacity of technology to make a positive impact in our societies.
+Leveraging deep learning, we can enhance the observance of mask-wearing guidelines through real-time, proactive monitoring.

-I can utilise the power of deep learning for the effective monitoring of following mask wearing guidelines that enables proactive, real-time responses.

-For this purpose, I have developed ‘Face mask detection system’ which is extremely beneficial for transportation means, densely populated areas, residential districts, large-scale manufacturers and other enterprises to ensure safety.
+With this in mind, I've developed the 'Face Mask Detection System.'
+This tool is especially useful in settings such as public transportation, crowded urban areas, residential districts, large-scale manufacturing facilities, and various enterprises aiming to ensure public safety and health.

 ## Project demo